oubino/locpix_points/labnotes.md

 3. Run preprocess + featextract + process
 4. Write train script and update model
 5. Run tests using bash tests/tests.sh - note how to do this
+6. Need to drop clusters that have clusterid -1

 --------------
 3. Create a template notebook for each experiment (each experiment different architecture, prediction (outcome, cancernotcancer), etc.)